 I think one of the biggest obstacles people have in getting creative with their grill is not understanding the incredible range of foods that can be cooked on it.
 Hot dogs and burgers are great, but they only scratch the surface of what a grill can do.
 One of the tastiest things I ever cooked on a grill wasn’t even meat!
 Last summer, as part of a weekend grilling spectacular, my friends and I seared big, flat watermelon “steaks” on the grill.
 The results tasted great.
 The heat toned down the fruit’s natural sweetness, allowing the other nuances of its flavor to shine.
 There was a nice caramelized char all along the grill lines and a pervasive smokiness throughout.
 We served it with mozzarella cheese and some balsamic vinegar—fantastic!

-To help inspire your backyard creativity, I thought I’d list 8 delicious, unexpected foods you can cook on the grill.
+To help inspire your backyard creativity, here are some delicious, unexpected foods you can cook on the grill.

 1. Artichokes: Artichokes are most often served steamed, but grilling them adds a smoky dimension to their flavor.
 If you can get them, baby artichokes will yield extra-tender results.
 They’re easy to prep and cook: First, halve and scoop out the choke if it’s prickly.
 Brush with 1 tablespoon extra-virgin olive oil (or canola oil) and sprinkle with 1/4 teaspoon each salt and freshly ground pepper.
 Grill, turning occasionally, until lightly charred and tender, about 8 minutes total.